 My favorite thermometer:

-My favorite thermometer is a ThermapenOne–seen above.
+My favorite thermometer is a ThermapenOne(paid link)–seen above.
 It’s an investment, but if you are a serious bread baker (especially sourdough), it’s worth it.
 (Good for yogurt makers, too.)

 I bought the vinyl cover that has a magnet attached to the back (sold separately by the same manufacturer).
 I LOVE it so much since I don’t have to open a drawer to use it.
 It hangs on the microwave close to my oven.